-Everything You Need to Know About Uluwatu Temple in Bali
+Everything You Need to Know About Pura Luhur Uluwatu in Bali

-Uluwatu Temple or Pura Luhur Uluwatu in Balinese, is one of six key temples believed to be Bali's spiritual pillars, is renowned for its magnificent location, perched on top of a steep cliff approximately 70 metres above sea level.
+Uluwatu Temple or Pura Luhur Uluwatu in Balinese, is one of six key temples believed to be Bali's spiritual pillars, and is renowned for its magnificent location, perched on top of a steep cliff approximately 70 metres above sea level.

 Uluwatu Temple has a unique architecture with palm-frond black roof stacked into the black.

 The most impressive thing that anyone sees Uluwatu temple are also amazed prime location, precariously between heaven and earth.

 Giving it a majestic beauty, the virtual maze, bobbing between the floors clouds overhead and the waves lapping against the cliffs at the foot of white foam.